OpenEvalProject/evals/manuscripts/elife-82979/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/00hj8s172 Departments of Biochemistry and Molecular Biophysics and Biological Sciences, Columbia University New York United States
+1. Departments of Biochemistry and Molecular Biophysics and Biological Sciences, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-2. https://ror.org/031e6xm45 Department of Chemistry and Biology, Universidad del Norte Barranquilla Colombia
+2. Department of Chemistry and Biology, Universidad del Norte Barranquilla Colombia ([ROR:031e6xm45](https://ror.org/031e6xm45))
-3. https://ror.org/00fcszb13 Pacific Biosciences Menlo Park United States
+3. Pacific Biosciences Menlo Park United States ([ROR:00fcszb13](https://ror.org/00fcszb13))
-4. https://ror.org/032db5x82 Department of Mathematics and Statistics, University of South Florida Tampa United States
+4. Department of Mathematics and Statistics, University of South Florida Tampa United States ([ROR:032db5x82](https://ror.org/032db5x82))

 † Corresponding author

 ## Abstract

 Ciliates are microbial eukaryotes that undergo extensive programmed genome rearrangement, a natural genome editing process that converts long germline chromosomes into smaller gene-rich somatic chromosomes.
-Three well-studied ciliates include Oxytricha trifallax , Tetrahymena thermophila, and Paramecium tetraurelia , but only the Oxytricha lineage has a massively scrambled genome, whose assembly during development requires hundreds of thousands of precisely programmed DNA joining events, representing the most complex genome dynamics of any known organism.
+Three well-studied ciliates include Oxytricha trifallax, Tetrahymena thermophila, and Paramecium tetraurelia, but only the Oxytricha lineage has a massively scrambled genome, whose assembly during development requires hundreds of thousands of precisely programmed DNA joining events, representing the most complex genome dynamics of any known organism.
 Here we study the emergence of such complex genomes by examining the origin and evolution of discontinuous and scrambled genes in the Oxytricha lineage.
-This study compares six genomes from three species, the germline and somatic genomes for Euplotes woodruffi , Tetmemena sp ., and the model ciliate O. trifallax .
-We sequenced, assembled, and annotated the germline and somatic genomes of E. woodruffi, which provides an outgroup , and the germline genome of Tetmemena sp .
-We find that the germline genome of Tetmemena is as massively scrambled and interrupted as Oxytricha ’s: 13.6% of its gene loci require programmed translocations and/or inversions, with some genes requiring hundreds of precise gene editing events during development.
-This study revealed that the earlier diverged spirotrich, E. woodruffi , also has a scrambled genome, but only roughly half as many loci (7.3%) are scrambled.
+This study compares six genomes from three species, the germline and somatic genomes for Euplotes woodruffi, Tetmemena sp., and the model ciliate O. trifallax.
+We sequenced, assembled, and annotated the germline and somatic genomes of E. woodruffi, which provides an outgroup, and the germline genome of Tetmemena sp.
+We find that the germline genome of Tetmemena is as massively scrambled and interrupted as Oxytricha’s: 13.6% of its gene loci require programmed translocations and/or inversions, with some genes requiring hundreds of precise gene editing events during development.
+This study revealed that the earlier diverged spirotrich, E. woodruffi, also has a scrambled genome, but only roughly half as many loci (7.3%) are scrambled.
 Furthermore, its scrambled genes are less complex, together supporting the position of Euplotes as a possible evolutionary intermediate in this lineage, in the process of accumulating complex evolutionary genome rearrangements, all of which require extensive repair to assemble functional coding regions.
 Comparative analysis also reveals that scrambled loci are often associated with local duplications, supporting a gradual model for the origin of complex, scrambled genomes via many small events of DNA duplication and decay.

 ## Introduction